keawade/ajv-simple-wrapper/README.md

 # `ajv-simple-wrapper`

-Provides a simple class wrapper for `ajv` to allow use of `ajv` in a way that I prefer for simple validation.
+An opinionated class wrapper for `ajv` that throws errors and is typed.

 ## Usage